hasanhaja/cv-assignment/README.md

 This repo holds the Computer Vision Assignment for the course CSTE: CMV at Cranfield University.

+This project was built using `OpenCV 4.2.0` on MacOS.

 ## Features

 - [ ] Produce results